 - Make Ahead Instructions: Cover and store leftover frosting for up to 5 days in the refrigerator or up to 3 months in the freezer.
 After freezing, thaw in the refrigerator then beat the frosting for a few seconds so it’s creamy again.

-- Cream Cheese: Make sure you’re using the blocks of cream cheese, not cream cheese spread.
-They’re typically sold in 8 ounce blocks, so you’ll need 1 and 1/2 bricks for the 12 ounces (339g) in this recipe.
+- Cream Cheese: Make sure you’re using the bricks of cream cheese, not cream cheese spread.
+They’re typically sold in 8-ounce bricks, so you’ll need 1 and 1/2 bricks for the 12 ounces (339g) in this recipe.

 - Tip for Piping Cream Cheese Frosting: Refrigerate the frosting inside the piping bag for at least 30 minutes prior to piping.
 Cream cheese frosting holds its shape much better when it’s piped cold.